12 Tips for Gym Payment Processing

 - Use fraud detection tools to verify the legitimacy and accuracy of the cardholder i.e. AVS, CVV2/CVC2 and for e-commerce transactions Verified by Visa or MasterCard Secure Code

-- While the transaction is being processed check the card’s features and security elements, if possible.
+- While a point of sale (POS) transaction is being processed check the card’s features and security elements.
 Do they appear legitimate?

 - Are all characters the same size, height and style and within alignment